alxga/Insight-2020A/README.md

   * Set the Python for **pyspark** as follows `peg sshcmd-cluster spark_cluster 'sudo echo PYSPARK_PYTHON=/home/ubuntu/venv/bin/python >> /usr/local/spark/conf/spark-env.sh'` and `peg sshcmd-cluster spark_cluster 'sudo echo PYSPARK_DRIVER_PYTHON=/home/ubuntu/venv/bin/python >> /usr/local/spark/conf/spark-env.sh'`
   * Reboot the cluster `peg sshcmd-cluster spark_cluster sudo reboot` and start Spark `peg service spark_cluster spark start`

-* Create and configure an Airflow server and 2 workers as described [here](https://corecompete.com/scaling-out-airflow-with-celery-and-rabbitmq-to-orchestrate-etl-jobs-on-the-cloud)
+* Create and configure an Airflow server and 2 workers, see examples [here](https://corecompete.com/scaling-out-airflow-with-celery-and-rabbitmq-to-orchestrate-etl-jobs-on-the-cloud)
+  * Install Google Protocol Buffer libraries on each of the machines `sudo apt install protobuf-compiler`
+  * Install dependencies from the requirements.txt file in this repository
   * Create an additional queue named _sparks_ for Spark tasks
   * The second worker needs to be additionally configured by editing the file $AIRFLOW_HOME/airflow.cfg and setting the value `default_queue = sparks`
   * Place the file _air_dagbag.py_ in the directory $AIRFLOW_HOME/dags on all the Airflow machines